Established 1954

 Catch a Rainbow!

-Single Day Float Trips - Guided
+Single Day Float Trips -

-Fishing Trips with Cotter Trout Dock
+Guided Fishing Trips with Cotter Trout Dock

 If you have never been on a guided

-trout fishing trip, you may think that people who
+trout fishing trip, you may think that people who go

-fishermen looking for trophy trout.
-As
+looking for trophy trout.
+As you can see

-get them.
+them.

 However, most of our guests are really looking for

-great day fishing, like to catch a lot of trout
+great day fishing, like to catch a lot of trout and

-talk to anyone who has been here, you will see
+and talk to anyone who has been here, you will see

 that our guides provide this in abundance!